 I have been informed that sometimes the bandits are working with the tour guides.
 If the tour guides see anyone without a group on the trail, the tour guide will inform the bandits where to hunt them.
 It is absolutely tragic but it is true.

-How Hard is it to Find the Trail for Indian Nose Hike
+How Hard is it to Find the Indian Nose Hike Trail

 The good thing about this hike is that once you get to the beginning of the trail, it is super easy to reach the top!
 If you are doing in the daytime, you should not have a problem with getting lost!
 But if you want to do it for sunrise (which I absolutely recommend), you should go with a guide.